Edmir-Demaj/HopeForCancer/README.md

 A customized 404 error page has been designed specifically to handle the most common error, ensuring a pleasant user experience (UX) with a visually appealing user interface (UI).
 This error page includes a "Need Help" button, which opens a modal displaying a message and a "Go back" button to return users to the home page effortlessly.
 ![Error 404](media/features/messages/error_404.webp)

+# Features Left to Implement

+* API to convert uploaded images to webp format before making public.
+* Create User page to view user posts or comments.
+* Signin with social accounts.

 [Back to top ⇧](#content)

 # Admin Panel